Loading message...

 11. The stock market in Simcountry [ top ]

 The stock market is where shares of public corporations are traded.
-Large corporations that reach a high market value can offer their shares on the share market and become public corporations.
+Corporations that reach the required market value and profitability levels, can offer their shares on the share market and become public corporations.

 There are several reasons for corporations to offer their shares.
 A common reason for the corporation is to issue new shares and raise capital to pay off debt or raise money for new investments.